sus-tainability/sustainability-obj-detection/README.md

 ## Motivations

-While Sustainability relies on community efforts to validate images submitted by the users, we can **reduce the amount of effort** required by the community and **increase the accuracy of data collected**.
+While Sustainability relies on community efforts to validate images submitted by the users, we can **reduce the amount of effort required** by the community and **increase the accuracy of the data collected**.

-When a photo is taken by a user, the AI can run inference on these images.
-For the particular image, if the users validation result correspond to the AI's result, it eliminates the need for other users to look at the image again.
-Hence, we can **reduce the number of user needed to validate per image taken.**
+When a user takes a photo, the AI can run inference on these images.
+For each image, if the users' validation result correspond to the AI's result, it eliminates the need for other users to look at the image again.
+Hence, we can **reduce the number of users needed** to validate per image taken.

 Furthermore, as more data are collected, these images can be used to retrain the AI and improve its performance.
-Eventually, we foresee a future where **community validation is no longer needed** when the trained model is robust enough and its error rate is at an acceptable level.
+Eventually, we foresee a future where **community validation is no longer needed** when the trained model is robust enough, and its error rate is acceptable.

 ## Technologies